Ramakrishna0707/task/README.md

 This project is Spark-based data processing pipeline.
 The main Script 'pipeline.py', and transformations script 'transformations.py' module encapsulates the key data manipulation functions

+I created an AWS account and then created an S3 bucket called "ram-tast" and an IAM user for programmatic access.
+For this user, I generated an AWS access key ID and secret access key.
+I uploaded some feature data and store data into two objects within the "ram-tast" S3 bucket.
+Now there are two objects containing my feature and store data residing in my "ram-tast" S3 bucket in AWS that I can access programmatically using the IAM user credentials.

 ## Prerequisites
 - AWS Credentials